nikbrunner/scarth-johnson/book_1/02-encrypted-truths.md

 "I need time to consider," I said finally.
 "And verification about those netrunners."

 "Understandable.
 You have twenty-four hours."
 She provided a secure contact protocol, then added, "One final piece of information you should consider: Militech hasn't abandoned their interest in your apartment.
 They're monitoring it remotely, waiting for your return.
-Whatever you left behind—or whoever—remains under their surveillance."
+Whatever you left behind remains under their surveillance."

-Pixel.
-My cat.
-In my haste to secure the data shard and investigate its contents, I'd allowed myself to forget the surveillance Militech had likely left in my apartment.
-If they were still monitoring the location, Pixel remained at risk.
+I thought of what remaining possessions I'd abandoned in my hasty escape.
+Nothing irreplaceable now that I had Pixel with me, but the invasion of what had been my home—temporary as it was—still rankled.

 "Why tell me this?"
 I asked, suspicion overriding concern momentarily.